MAD2023-Team4/23-CacheFlash/README.md

 ### Stage 2 - Proposed New Features:
  - Speedrun feature for users who want a challenge, and let them edit the time they have to answer (Hui Ting)
  - Dashboard feature to track user data by calculating the timing to review the flashcards (Forgetting Curve) [Samuel]
  - Information Depository for users to key in notes outside of the flashcards (Hui Ting)
- -  Card memory game (Bryan)
- -  Numbers memory game (Bryan)
+ - Image Relaxation (Bryan)
  -  Multiple choice style - there will be multiple choice questions, and the user selects the correct answer.
 (John)
  -  Creating flashcards - the user creates custom flashcards for own revision (Bryan)
  -  Improvement of app UI (Victoria)
- -  Search bar (Victoria)
- -  Simple RPG game for users to run around as a game character and collect flashcards.
-When a flashcard is studied, the user collects bananas (Samuel)
- -  Simple leaderboard for all users (Samuel)

  #### Explanation of Calculation of Optimal Timing (Samuel)
  [The forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve) can help remind the users when would they almost forget that information (the exact date and timing).
 This is done by sending them a notification when the retainability has reached a certain level as time passes.
 For example, a user has finished a deck of flashcards, and the app estimates that he/she will forget about 70% of information in 6 days.
 This means that R is reduced, until about R = 1 - 0.7 = 0.3.
 Hence, it will send a notification 6 days later to the user.